cpaul-mech/converting_MATLAB_to_Python/FDTD_3D_BioheatSolver-selected/How_to_run_FDTD_3D_BioheatSolver_Py_README.md

     2. Create a virtual environment in your project folder.
 This is important because some of the pip packages can be irritating and incompatible with other packages for some reason.

-    3. Activate your virtual environment and install the following packages:
+    3. Activate your virtual environment and install (typically with pip install [package_name]) the following packages:
         - numpy
         - matplotlib
         - scipy